Skip to main content

 Why Building Codes Matter

 When builders or subcontractors fail to obtain permits, skip required inspections, or deviate from these codes, the work may appear complete but contain serious hidden dangers.
-Over time, these violations can lead to foundation movement, electrical fires, plumbing leaks, and life-safety hazards that could have been prevented with proper compliance.
+Over time, these violations can lead to:

 Common Types of Code and Safety Violations